ngerakines/ngerakines.me/content/now.md

 This is what I'm currently busy with:

-* Writing a lot of Golang
+* Writing a lot of Golang: https://www.sslhound.com/ and https://tavern.town/
 * Swing dancing, cooking, and photography
-* Quality family time
+* Quality family time.
+Mostly because of COVID-19.
-* Giving my dog a lot of attention
+* Giving my dog a lot of attention.
+Also thanks to COVID-19.

-Last updated on November 27, 2019.
+Last updated on March 24, 2020.